Table of Contents

-Simple blood tests called liver function tests (LFTs) or liver enzyme tests are one of the best ways to find out if you have liver damage.
+Simple blood tests called liver function tests (LFTs) or liver enzyme tests are one of the best ways to find out if you have liver inflammation.
 LFTs should be part of routine HIV blood work.
-High enzyme levels can indicate liver damage caused by medications, alcohol, hepatitis (inflammation of the liver), street drugs, or other medical conditions such as non-alcoholic fatty liver disease.
+High enzyme levels can indicate liver inflammation caused by prescribed and over-the-counter medications, herbal supplements, alcohol, hepatitis viruses, street drugs, or other medical conditions such as non-alcoholic fatty liver disease.

-While it is possible for any HIV drug in any of the six HIV drug classes to cause liver damage, some drugs are more likely to cause damage than others.
+While it is possible for any HIV drug in any of the six HIV drug classes to cause liver damage, some drugs are more likely than others to cause damage.

 Some drugs are more likely to cause damage than others.
-Certain drugs in the nucleoside reverse transcriptase inhibitor class (NRTI) are more likely to have negative side effects that may lead to liver problems.
-One such side effect is mitochondrial toxicity. .
+Certain drugs in the nucleoside reverse transcriptase inhibitor class (NRTI) are more likely to have side effects that may cause liver problems.
+One such side effect is mitochondrial toxicity.
 Mitochondria are our cells’ energy producers.
 They use oxygen and sugar in the blood to make energy.
 At the same time, they produce lactic acid as a waste product.
 Normally, the body breaks down lactic acid and gets rid of it.

 In mitochondrial toxicity, the lactic acid is not removed.
 High levels of lactic acid can cause a rare, but serious, condition called lactic acidosis.
 That condition can result in liver problems.
 Lactic acidosis is more common in women than men, and especially in pregnant or very overweight women.
 For more information, see our fact sheet on Lactic Acidosis.